Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Crosstab Union Queries for Charts

-For preparing Charts in Excel, the Source Data keyed directly into cells or source-data cells are linked to specific locations on the Worksheets where summary figures are available.
-The arrangement of chart values is planned and entered in the desired order depending on the type of Chart we require.
-Charts are created out of them as the final step for taking printouts or presentation purposes.
+When preparing charts in Excel, source data is either entered directly into cells or linked to specific worksheet locations where summary figures are available.
+The arrangement of these values is planned in advance and entered in the required order, depending on the chart type.
+Charts are then created from this data as a final step, either for printing or presentation purposes.

 Table Name: Profitability